-It is generally accepted that a residential leasehold with over one hundred years unexpired lease term is worth approximately the equivalent as a freehold.
-Where an further ninety years added to any lease with more than 45 years unexpired, the property will be worth the same as a freehold for many years in the future.
+It is conventional wisdom that a residential leasehold with over 100 years remaining is worth approximately the equivalent as a freehold.
+Where an further 90 years added to all but the shortest lease, the residence will be equivalent in value to a freehold for decades to come.

 Lender | Requirement |